Title: A Genealogy of Liberty

 The Populist View

 I am going to call this rival view the Populist view of the state as opposed to the Absolutist View.
 Populists agree that when we speak about the state we are referring to a civil union: that is to say, a union of people under a government.
 But what it is to be a populist in my terminology is to repudiate the head–body metaphor.
-You want to say: The people is not this kind of torso without a head so that it can’t act without a head.
+You want to say The people is not this kind of torso without a head so that it can’t act without a head.
 Of course, that is the persuasive force of the metaphor: without the head, the body can’t act.
 What the populist wants to say is that sovereignty — they are all talking about sovereignty and the state is sovereign — is possessed not by the head but by the body.
 The body of the people is itself sovereign.
 There’s the rival claim.
 You don’t have to have a head.
 The body is the sovereign power.

-So, you find the term state being used in this rival way to refer not to a sovereign head of a body but to a sovereign body.
+So, you find the term ‘state’ being used in this rival way to refer not to a sovereign head of a body but to a sovereign body.
 Who speaks in those terms?
 We need to single out two completely distinct but convergent views about the state which I am calling Populist.
 First, although early modern Europe is largely monarchical — [it is amazing how Europe is still monarchical: Scandinavia, Britain, Netherlands, there it all is] — but there were some very important republics and they have their own tradition of political speculation, especially in Florence and in Venice in the 16th century, not merely describing institutions of republics but vindicating the idea of the Populist theory of the state.
 And I suppose the most important of all these treatises in the 16th century is Machiavelli’s Discorsi written about the idea of the Florentine republic.
 Just to say a word about Machiavelli, he grounds his preference for self-governing republics — [which is very strong: although he wrote a book about the prince, really his major work is vindication of self-governing republicanism] — on a view about how it is possible to remain free as a citizen of a self-governing state.

-Secondly and yet more important as a challenge to view that I began with is the challenge that arises actually out of the religious wars in France — [and then you could think of the English Revolution of the 17th century maybe as the last of the great religious wars of early modern Europe] — in which the attempt is being made to stop the forcible imposition of just one religion upon bodies of people.
+Secondly and yet more important as a challenge to view that I began with is the challenge that arises out of the religious wars in France — [and then you could think of the English Revolution of the 17th century maybe as the last of the great religious wars of early modern Europe] — in which the attempt is being made to stop the forcible imposition of just one religion upon bodies of people.

 So, there you have the whole structure of radical contractarianism running right through to John Locke at the end of the 17th century in the Anglophone tradition where tyranny is the usurpation of the sovereign power, the original sovereign power that is granted for good use to the common good to a government.
 The property of sovereignty is here seen as the property of the people and the people are equated with the state.
 That is what you find in the most important founding text of this tradition, the so-called Vindication Against Tyranny, the Vindiciae Contra Tyrannos, published at the height of the French religious wars as an attack on French monarchy in 1579.
 And it is the light of those same arguments that travels to Great Britain and becomes the foundation of the parliamentarian case against the Stuart monarchy in the 1640s and in 1649 when the British not only execute their king but abolish the institution of monarchy by an act of parliament — [they abolished monarchy forever in Great Britain and it lasted 11 years but they had a republic].
-The great exponent of this exact view is John Milton whom we know as one of the greatest poets in the English language but he was also secretary to Oliver Cromwell and who was employed to write propaganda in favour of this radical image of the need to live in a free state and he publishes only months after the execution of the king his amazing tract called The Tenure of Kings and Majesties — here, we really do come to some of the texts which the Founding Fathers treated with such reverence especially this one.
+The great exponent of this exact view is John Milton whom we know as one of the greatest poets in the English language but who was also secretary to Oliver Cromwell and who was employed to write propaganda in favour of this radical image of the need to live in a free state and he publishes only months after the execution of the king his amazing tract called The Tenure of Kings and Magistrates — here, we really do come to some of the texts which the Founding Fathers treated with such reverence especially this one.
 Of course, that is a joke in American universities because the point is kings and majesties don’t have tenure.
 You can get rid of them whenever you want.
 The tenure just means that they are tenants, they are not free holders.
 Who is the free holder?
 We are the free holders and I quote: “Sovereign power is held at all times by the body of the people or state nor can it be taken from them without a violation of their natural birth-right and it leaves them the authority to remove from power any ruler they judge to be a rebel to law and an enemy to the state.”
 So, there’s the Populist theory of the state.
 But what I want next to note is that no sooner has that vindicated the revolution in France and then the revolutionary movement in England than it in turn is vehemently attacked and we move into a third phase of the genealogy.

 The Fictional View